coleifer/huey/docs/recipes.rst

 .. warning::
     Signal handlers are executed synchronously by the consumer worker.
-Keep them fast -- a slow signal handler blocks the worker from picking up the next task.
+Keep them fast, as a slow signal handler blocks the worker from picking up the next task.
 If your metrics client performs network I/O, consider buffering writes or using an async client.